pldawn/xrtailor/docs/en/source/common/preparing_your_own_asset.md

 ## Software Requirements

-The following softwares are required for the garment asset creation workflow:
+The following software tools are required for the garment asset creation workflow:

 | Software | Purpose | Version |
 |----------|---------|---------|